isabella232/kendo-react-animation/docs/fade/api.md

 Specifies whether to animate the leaving (showing) element.

-## Class Name Decoration
+## Style the Appearance

 #### className `String`

-Specifies CSS class name(s), set to the animation component
+Specifies CSS class names, set to the Animation component.

 #### componentChildClassName `String`

-Specifies CSS class name(s), set to each of the animated children components
+Specifies CSS class names, set to each of the animated children components.